hray001/DataStructures/README.md

 calls the function `push_back()` of the object being pushed then calls `push_heap` (all inside of the original push() function) to reorder the priority queue.
-So instead of popping the very first thing pushed, what is popped is the item with the highest priority, the item at the top, based on the container.
+So instead of popping the very first thing pushed, what is popped is the item with the highest priority based on the container.
 So for an example where the container is an `int` the object with the highest priority would be the highest number.
 Just like stacks queues are used in operating systems just more on the side